-Figure 6: The effect of non-homogeneous demand on Table 3: Additional steps for the iGreedyLB algothe per-level allocation of storage under iGreedy.
+Fig. 6.
+The effect of non-homogeneous demand on the per-level allocation of storage under iGreedy.

-Figure 6 illustrates the effect of the degree of homogeneity in the access patterns of different clients.
-Two clients are non-homogeneous if they employ different demand distributions.
-In the presented results each client j references N objects; $\beta N$ objects are common to all clients while the remaining $(1 - \beta)N$ are only referenced by client j.
-A Zipf-like distribution is created for each client by randomly choosing an object from its reference set and assigning it the next higher value from a Zipf-like distribution and then repeating the same action until all objects have been assigned probabilities.
+Zipf-like distribution and then repeating the same action until all objects have been assigned probabilities.
 The parameter $\beta$ will be referred to as the overlap degree; values of $\beta$ approaching 1 mean that most objects are common to all clients (although each client may request a common object with a potentially different probability) while small values of $\beta$ mean that each client references a potentially different set of objects.
-Figure 6 shows that the root level (level-3) of a hierarchical system is assigned more storage when there is a substantial amount of overlap in client reference patterns.
+Fig. 6 shows that the root level (level-3) of a hierarchical system is assigned more storage when there is a substantial amount of overlap in client reference patterns.
 Otherwise most of the storage goes to the lower levels.
 This behavior is explained as follows.
 Storage is effectively utilized at the upper levels when each placed object receives an aggregate request stream from several clients.
-Such an aggregation may only exist when a substantial amount of objects are common to all clients; otherwise it is better to allocate all the storage to the lower levels - thus sacrificing the (ineffective) aggregation effect - and instead reduce the distance between clients and objects.
+Such an aggregation may only exist when a substantial amount of objects are common to all clients; otherwise it is better to allocate all the storage to the lower levels-thus sacrificing the (ineffective) aggregation effect-and instead reduce the distance between clients and objects.

-4 Variations for load balancing and request peering
+4. Variations for load balancing and request peering